Show me your ...

 Curling, not Moe-ing or Larry-ing

+The layer of ice across Northwest Tennessee has cancelled my basketball games, so I'm staying home planted in front of the telly watching the events in Turin.
 For the third time this week, I've found myself zoned in on the thrilling Olympic event that involves broom-wielding Minnesotans taking on the best the world has to offer.

 Yes, I'm addicted to curling.
 Who would've guessed that a game of shuffleboard on ice would hold my interest.